Doprez/Doprez.Stride.AI/README.md

 }
 ```

-The state to change from Idle to another state
+### An example Idle state with comments on how to change to another state
 ```
 using System.Collections.Specialized;
 using System.Threading.Tasks;